Spicy Microgreen Blend 150 G

 Consumption of both garden cress stems, leaves and seeds help to boost the immune system.

-Consuming garden cress helps to stimulate the mammary glands to start producing milk in lactating mothers.
+Milk Production Consuming garden cress helps to stimulate the mammary glands to start producing milk in lactating mothers.
 Due to this powerful property of garden cress, new mothers are encouraged to eat food containing garden cress to facilitate milk production.
 Moreover, due to the high protein and iron contents of garden cress, it is ideally given post-partum to breastfeeding mothers.

 Aphrodisiac